Books for Teens and Young Adults

 It is, but it’s also serious in terms of the importance of communication, the fear of being humiliated and hurt, the exploration of romance.
 And I thought there is another good message, with theatre as the backdrop to the story, that to get good you have to put in a lot of work.

-Definitely, you learn a lot about theatre as well, which I didn’t know.
+Definitely, you learn a lot about theatre, which I didn’t know.
 I love musicals, but I’ve never been in one so I feel like I learned a lot about that as well, which was good.

 We’ve come to your final pick of the best LGBT novels for young adults, Music from Another World by Robin Talley.